carina-akaia/3d-islands/README.md

-# Full Stack DDD
+# Full Stack Masonry

 🚧 Work in progress

-Demo project showcasing an architectural framework for fullstack web projects, that adopts modern standards and popular patterns / approaches in order to achieve better scalability and streamlined onboarding.
+Demo project showcasing an architectural framework for full stack web projects, that adopts modern standards and popular patterns / approaches in order to achieve better scalability and streamlined onboarding.